gtlibrary-game/everest/README.md

 - **Docker Integration**: Simplify your development and deployment workflow with containerization.
 - **Django Backend**: Leverage the power of Django for your server-side logic with a pre-configured project structure.
 - **React Frontend**: Jumpstart your user interface with a React-based frontend, set up and ready to be customized.
+- **Huggingface Autotrain Advanced**: Integrate your own local huggingface models finetuned with your training data.

 ## Getting Started